bootstrappersUNDP/expat_data/README.md

 More information on the definition of the categories can be found here https://developers.facebook.com/docs/marketing-api/audiences/reference/advanced-targeting/.
 ### 2.1 Fetching the data

-To connect with the API, we used python library pySocialWatcher:
+To connect with the API, we used python library [pySocialWatcher](https://github.com/maraujo/pySocialWatcher/blob/master/README.md).

 ```
 @inproceedings{araujo2017facebook,